EimonRUETCSE/Industrial-Attachment-Techcare/README.md

-I completed my "Industrial Attachment" from "Techcare Technologies limited" which is a App Design and Development Company.
+I completed my "Industrial Attachment" from "Techcare Technologies limited" which is an App Design and Development Company.

-Here, i Learn about every aspects of making a software :
+Here, i Learn about every aspect of making a software :

 1.Design & Requirements
 2.Development